Hierarchical Bayesian Models to Mitigate Systematic Disparities in Prediction with Proxy Outcomes: Measurement models for label bias

 The thresholds $t(X)$ can depend on covariates $X$ allowing for disparities in how accurate the proxies are for different subpopulations.
 The structure of the model is illustrated in the right panel of Figure \ref{fig:measurementModels}.

 In the diabetes example of Section \ref{sec:diabetes}, the latent variable $u_1$ can be understood as quantifying the severity of diabetes.
 We assume that for uninsured people symptoms have to be more severe to be diagnosed.
 This is modeled by introducing insurance-dependent thresholds $t(\text{health insurance})$ that offset the latent characteristic $u_2$ that determines diagnosis.
-By introducing $e>0$, we allow for idiosyncratic behavior that impacts the proxy, e.g. patients personal propensity to visit a doctor.
+By introducing $e>0$, we allow for idiosyncratic behavior that impacts the proxy, e.g. patient's personal propensity to visit a doctor.

-We assume, that there are no false positives, that is, $u_3 \geq y$.
+We assume that there are no false positives, that is, $u_3 \geq y$.
 In essence, this assumes that people are not mistakenly diagnosed with diabetes and that their response about their diagnosis is truthful.
-If we have reasons to believe this to be false, we could allow $t(\text{health insurance})$ to be random, leading to false positive diagnosis for a fraction of the population.
+If we have reasons to believe this to be false, we could allow $t(\text{health insurance})$ to be random, leading to false positive diagnoses for a fraction of the population.

-The latent characteristic $u_1$ depends linearly on the covariates, so the threshold model closely resembles ordinary logistic regression \citep{Gelman_Carlin_Stern_Dunson_Vehtari_Rubin} but allows for discrepancy between the outcomes of interest $u_3$ and the observed labels $y$.
+The latent characteristic $u_1$ depends linearly on the covariates, so the threshold model closely resembles ordinary logistic regression \citep{Gelman_Carlin_Stern_Dunson_Vehtari_Rubin} but allows for discrepancies between the outcomes of interest $u_3$ and the observed labels $y$.